aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 #### LAB ATTENDANCE

 You are not graded on attendance, but it is highly recommended that you make an effort to attend all labs.
-The lecture will continue for a portion of the lab period in my cases.
+The lecture will continue for a portion of the lab period in some cases.

 ## Course Schedule